 Assoc Prof Low Buen Sin

-Associate Dean (China Programs and Executive Programs), College of Business (Nanyang Business School)
+Associate Dean (China Programmes and Executive Programmes), College of Business (Nanyang Business Sc

 |Prof Low is the Associate Dean at the Nanyang Business School.
 He is a Certified Public Accountant (Singapore) and a Chartered Financial Analyst (CFA) by profession.
 He holds a Bachelor of Accountancy (Honours) from the National University of Singapore, a MBA (Dean list) from the University of Toronto, and a Ph.D. degree in finance from the University of Manchester.
 Prior to joining the academia, he worked as an external auditor in an international accounting firm, and as a treasury dealer in the banking sector.
 His publications have appeared in the Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Futures Markets, Journal of Business Finance and Accounting, among others.
 He received the Best Teacher Award for the MSc(Financial Engineering) Programme in 2007.
 In 2008 and 2012, he received the Best Teacher Award for the Banking and Finance Division and the EMBA Programme respectively.|

 - How Important is Corporate Governance after Enron?